sharadgupta27/BalancedLSM/README.md

 All the codes and data is available inside the "MainCode" folder.

-To obtain the results of the paper please execute "demoEasyEnsemble.m" or "demoBalanceCascade.m"
+To obtain the results of the paper execute "demoEasyEnsemble.m" or "demoBalanceCascade.m"

 Contact: Sharad Kumar Gupta (sharadgupta27@gmail.com)